in the Monument Valley

 • I enjoy photographing many subjects but gravitate towards scenic and historical subjects.
 I use a 4X5 large format view camera and 6X7 medium format camera for my photography.

 • I have inherited the family collector gene.
-My maternal grandmother collected small San Francisco street cars and swizzle sticks from Nevada, my mother collected salt and pepper shakers and I collect Aladdin Kerosene Lamps.
+My maternal grandmother collected small San Francisco street cars and swizzle sticks from Nevada, my mother collected salt and pepper shakers, and I collect Aladdin Kerosene Lamps.

 • I am and always have been a dog person who enjoys having a large breed dog sharing my life.
 These days the dog of choice is an Irish Wolfhound.